tuangauss/PollAccuracy/README.md

 1. Jupyter notebook (recommended):

 I prefer using Jupyter notebook as it retains the logical flow of the code and the way I broke the projects down into smaller problems.
 Very simple use, just run the following files cell by cell.
+At some point, you will have to start using R to conduct Bayesian MCMC.

-At some point, you will have to start using R to conduct Bayesian MCMC I will soon add a detailed discussion on the results of the projects
+I will soon add a detailed discussion on the results of the projects
 ```
 notebook.ipynb